Natalia Gudina: Career

 Gudina began skating at the age of four.
 Early in her career, she competed with partner Vitali Kurkudym for Ukraine.
-They were coached by Alexandr Tumanovsky and Olga Markush.
+They were coached by Alexandr Tumanovsky and Maria Tumanovskaya.
 Gudina/Kurkudym won the bronze medal at the 1996 World Junior Championships.
 Their partnership ended in 1998.

 Later in 1998, Gudina teamed up with Alexei Beletski.
 They competed together for Ukraine until the end of 1998/1999 season, after which they switched to competing for Israel.
 Gudina and Beletski are the 2000–2005 Israeli national silver medalists and placed 19th at the 2002 Winter Olympics.
 They were coached by Gennadi Karponosov and Natalia Linichuk.

 Personal life

 Gudina and Beletski married in 1999.